Julien-Verdun/Mobile_Development_Projects/README.md

 You have 2 possibilities to try my application, you can test it both locally and download it on Play Store.

-### Play Store
+### Play Store : download the application

 The application is available on the **Play Store** for Android phones.
 Unfortunately, I didn't deploy my application on the App Store, due to the huge price of Apple licence, sorry for IOS users. :smirk:

-You will find the application with the name `HomeTrainer`.
+You will find the application at this link [HomeTrainer](https://play.google.com/store/apps/details?id=com.JulienVerdun.HomeTrainer).
 Make sure to give a grade to the application :star: :star: :star: and leave a comment for me to have a feedback and improve the application.

-### Locally
+### Locally : try it with Expo

 If you don't have an Android phone or want to test it locally on your device, you can follow the below instructions :